7 awesome mobile app mockups to download

 Every mobile app needs to offer their new users an onboarding experience.
 Onboarding helps introduce new users to the app, walk them through features and set up their online account.

 Keep onboarding short, focused and interactive to avoid cognitive load.
-Successful onboarding can help improve user retention and engagement – more on this here.
+Successful onboarding can help improve user retention and engagement.

 Not setting defaults

 Apps with great UX are those that save users time and effort.
 Mobile users are often on the go, and don’t have the time or patience to be asked for the same information twice.
-Default values and placeholders – such as suggestions in sign up form input fields and recent places in map apps – can be a big help.
+Default values and placeholders – such as suggestions in sign up form input fields and recent places in map apps – can be a big help (see out tutorial on how to add placeholders to mobile app mockups).

 7 mobile app mockup templates that will solve all your problems